scailo/ts-sdk/docs/classes/GenericInventory.md

 • **storageId**: `bigint` = `protoInt64.zero`

-Stores an optional ID of the associated storage that the product is stored in
+Stores an optional ID of the associated storage that the inventory item is stored in

 **`Generated`**